jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 ### `jest.resetModuleRegistry`

-This function was renamed to `resetModules` in Jest 15, and is scheduled for removal in Jest 27.
+This function was renamed to `resetModules` in Jest 15 and removed in Jest 27.

 ### `jest.addMatchers`

-This function was replaced with `expect.extend` in Jest 17, and is scheduled for removal in Jest 27.
+This function was replaced with `expect.extend` in Jest 17 and removed in Jest 27.

 ### `require.requireActual` & `require.requireMock`